 The Internal Revenue Service will treat the exercise of a non-qualified stock option with already owned stock of the Corporation as two transactions.
 First, there will be a tax-free exchange of the old shares for a like number of shares under Section 1036 of the Code, with such exchanged shares retaining the basis and holding period of the old shares.
 Second, there will be an issuance of additional new shares having a value equal to the difference between the fair market value of all new shares being acquired (including the exchanged shares and the additional new shares) and the aggregate option price for those shares.
-The employee will recognize ordinary income under Section 83 of the Code, in an amount equal to the fair market value of the additional new shares (i.e., the spread on the option).
-The additional new shares will have a basis equal to the fair market value of the additional new shares and the optionees holding period for the additional new shares will commence on the date on which the shares are transferred.
+The employee will recognize ordinary income under Section 83 of the Code, in an amount equal to the fair market value of the additional new shares will have a basis equal to the fair market value of the additional new shares and the option price for the stares (i.e., the spread on the option).
+The additional new shares and the optionees holding period for the additional new shares will commence on the date on which the shares are transferred.